n0aheuw/arduino-shield_EE20222/README.md

-Arduino ShieldEE20222
+Arduino Shield EE20222
 =======

-Arduino ShieldEE20222 is a coding project for the Arduino UNO where we designed a PCB with three seperate sensors to test for temperature, light and acceleration.
+Arduino Shield EE20222 is a coding project for the Arduino UNO where we designed a PCB with three seperate sensors to test for temperature, light and acceleration.